prakashadhikary/prakashadhikary/README.md

 * Experience working with testing tools like **Protractor Framework**.
 * Experience in **Git** for source code management and for version control.
 * Experience in agile development methodologies including **Scrum**.
+* Proficient in developing cross-platform **mobile applications using Ionic framework**.
+* Proficient in using Ionic CLI to create, build, and deploy mobile apps on **iOS and Android platforms**.
 * Involved in daily Scrum meetings to keep track of the ongoing project status and issues using **JIRA**.
 * Good communication skills, time management and team skills with an intention to work hard to meet project deadlines.